-These data sheets should be submitted upon completion of the study.
-In addition, some USAMRMC facilities have the capability to enter the information sheets directly into a secure database.
+These data sheets may be submitted annually and upon completion of the study.
+In addition, some facilities have the capability to enter the information directly and may continue to do so.
 Use of the Volunteer Registry Data Sheets is not required for exempt or no greater than minimal risk studies, unless otherwise indicated.